w3f/polkadot-wiki/docs/maintain-guides-how-to-unbond.md

 ---
 id: maintain-guides-how-to-unbond
-title: Stop Being a Nominator
+title: Unbonding and Rebonding
-sidebar_label: Stop Being a Nominator
+sidebar_label: Unbonding and Rebonding
 ---

-The following describes how to stop nominating and retrieve your tokens.
+The following describes how to stop nominating or validating and retrieve your tokens.
 Please note that all networks on which you can nominate have a delayed exit period, called the _unbonding period_, which serves as a cooldown.
 You will not be able to transfer your tokens before this period has elapsed.

 ### Step 1: Stop Nominating